danatrace/Dynatrace-AWS-Automation-Use-Cases/stetup.md

 ---

-## Step 2: Give workflow owner the permissions in the Workflows App
+## Step 2: Give workflow owner the permissions in the Workflows App:
  In your Dynatrace Tenant:
  1. Go to the workflows app
  2. Click on the "settings" icon in the upper right corner and chose "Authorization settings"